 The Daily Monitor is easily the top newspaper in Uganda and, as with most of these papers, it is based in the capital, Kampala.
-Originally called The Monitor, then renamed The Daily Monitor in 2005, it includes one of the most quirkily-named magazines around, an entertainment weekly called ‘Sqoop’, and claims that its totally private ownership enables it to be the only entirely independent newspaper in Uganda.
+Originally called The Monitor, then renamed The Daily Monitor in 2005, it includes one of the most quirkily-named magazines around, an entertainment weekly called ‘Sqoop’, which claims that it’s totally private ownership.
+This enables it to be the only independent newspaper in Uganda.
 The online web portal of The Daily Monitor is www.monitor.co.ug

 2. New Vision

 Not far behind is the widely-read New Vision, the flagship English-language paper of the Vision Group, also based in Kampala.
 The group owns a number of other papers, along with radio and TV stations and various other multimedia businesses.
 Started in 1986, New Vision celebrated 25 years in the publishing world in 2011 and recently hit the headlines in its own right when it announced a campaign of zero tolerance to corruption following the disconcerting discovery that it was not as immune to this problem as it had hoped. www.newvision.co.ug

 Only established in 2004, the twice-weekly Observer is a relative newcomer, but it has wasted no time in establishing itself as one of the top papers in Uganda.
 It comes out on Mondays and Thursdays and its offices are also in Kampala. www.observer.ug

 4. East African Business Week